gosovan/simple-demo/README.md

 # Simple Examplee Repository

-This is sample repository for training purpose.
+This is sample repository for training purposes.